jfparisi/jfparisi.github.io/blog/blog.md

 \end{equation}
 This scaling is one of the main justifications that SPARC and other high field devices have used to justify their claims of building smaller reactors with high magnetic fields.
 Here, $P_{fus}$ is the fusion power, $\beta_N$ is a dimensionless parameter that measures the ratio of thermal to magnetic energy, $B$ is the magnetic field strength, $R$ is the major radius of the device, and $A = R / a$ is the aspect ratio, where $a$ is the minor radius of the device.

 Evidently, if one doubles the magnetic field strength, the fusion power increases by a factor of 16.
-So where does this

 Materials...